SahilGuptaa28/Tic-Tac-Toe-Game-/README.md

 A simple Tic Tac Toe game built using HTML, CSS, and JavaScript.
 It supports two-player mode with a clean UI and win/draw detection.

 Features
-Two-player mode
+Two-player mode,
-Win/draw detection
+Win/draw detection,
-Game reset option
+Game reset option.
-Responsive design

-How to Run
+How to Run:-
 Just open index.html in your browser.

-Future Plans
+Future Plans:-
-Add AI using Minimax
+Add AI using Minimax,
-Score tracking
+Score tracking,
-Sound effects
+Sound effects.